albatroez/nextjs-boilerplate/README.md

 https://nextjs-boilerplate-jzielinski.vercel.app/

 # About
 In [Home](app/page.tsx) you can find the menu items defined as local state.
-Functions are passed to MenuItemForm view to create items.
+Functions are passed to [MenuItemForm](components/MenuItemForm.tsx) view to create items.
-Then these are displayed by ItemList or more importantly the Item component instances.
+Then these are displayed by [ItemList](components/ItemList.tsx) or more importantly the [Item](components/item/Item.tsx) component instances.
-Each Item component defines its own state to control descendant items and renders them again using ItemList which allows for recursive creation of items.
+Each [Item](components/item/Item.tsx) component defines its own state to control descendant items and renders them again using [ItemList](components/ItemList.tsx) which allows for recursive creation of items.
+Drag and drop is implemented by using seperate DnDContexts

 # Run Locally